tonywu6/mdbookkit/docs/src/rustdoc-link/caching.md

 The effectiveness of this mechanism is based on the following assumptions:

-- Most of the changes made during authoring don't actually involve item links.
+- Most of the changes made during authoring don't involve item links.
 - Assuming the environment is unchanged, the same set of items should resolve to the same set of links.

-The cache keeps the following information in a `cache.json`:
+The cache keeps the following information in a `cache.json` file:

 - The set of items to be resolved, and their resolved links
 - The environment, as a checksum over the contents of: